-Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR \$440.140

-Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150) If applicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of ca are:

-1. Request Information (3 of 3)

-G. Concurrent Operation with Other Programs.
-This waiver operates concurrently with another program (or programs) approved under the following authorities

-Not applicable

-Applicable

-Check the applicable authority or authorities:

-Services furnished under the provisions of $\S1915(a)(1)(a)$ of the Act and described in Appendix I

-Waiver(s) authorized under §1915(b) of the Act.

-Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved:

-An initial submission of the 1915(b)(4) for Case Management services was submitted for approval.

-Specify the §1915(b) authorities under which this program operates (check each that applies):

-§1915(b)(1) (mandated enrollment to managed care)

-§1915(b)(2) (central broker)

-§1915(b)(3) (employ cost savings to furnish additional services)

-§1915(b)(4) (selective contracting/limit number of providers)

-A program operated under §1932(a) of the Act.

-Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved:

-A program authorized under §1915(i) of the Act.

-A program authorized under \$1915(j) of the Act.
+Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR §440.140 Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR §440.150) If applicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of care: 1.
+Request Information (3 of 3) G. Concurrent Operation with Other Programs.
+This waiver operates concurrently with another program (or programs) approved under the following authorities Select one: Not applicable Applicable Check the applicable authority or authorities: Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved: Specify the §1915(b) authorities under which this program operates (check each that applies): §1915(b)(1) (mandated enrollment to managed care) §1915(b)(2) (central broker) §1915(b)(3) (employ cost savings to furnish additional services) §1915(b)(4) (selective contracting/limit number of providers) A program operated under §1932(a) of the Act.
+Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved: A program authorized under §1915(i) of the Act.
+A program authorized under §1915(j) of the Act.
 A program authorized under §1115 of the Act.

-Specify the program:

-H. Dual Eligiblity for Medicaid and Medicare.
+Specify the program: H. Dual Eligiblity for Medicaid and Medicare.
 Check if applicable: